bootladder/blog/jekyll/_posts/2018-05-14-porting-this-blog-to-freejekyllbuilder-com.md

 `curl`s it to <freejekyllbuilder.com>.
 The curl request returns, and then a webhook on prod is triggered.
 Prod has the URL for the download already, so it just grabs the site, unzips and deploys

+# Gets confusing... slack hooks would be cool